upper waypoint

 While Charlotte ultimately won the case and was awarded $25 and costs, appeals by Omnibus kept her tied up in court for months.
 The end result saw her award sum reduced to just five cents, the cost of Charlotte’s original ticket.
 What’s more, the case did not change Omnibus policy.
 Just days after the first case was finally over, Charlotte was removed from another Omnibus streetcar.

-Charlotte and her father went straight back to court, this time finding themselves arguing in front of a very sympathetic judge.
-Judge Orville C. Pratt of the 12th District Court deemed segregation “barbaric,” awarded Charlotte $500 and, in his landmark October 1864 ruling, stated:
+Charlotte and her father went straight back to court, this time finding themselves arguing in front of a sympathetic judge.
+Judge Orville C. Pratt of the 12th District Court deemed segregation barbaric and, in his landmark 1864 ruling, stated:

 It has been already quite too long tolerated by the dominant race to see with indifference the Negro or mulatto treated as a brute, insulted, wronged, enslaved, made to wear a yoke, to tremble before white men, to serve him as a tool, to hold property and life at his will, to surrender to him his intellect and conscience, and to seal his lips and belie his thought through dread of the white man’s power.

 Charlotte continued to follow in the footsteps of her fierce family later in life.
-A decade after winning her court case, Charlotte married fellow activist James Henry Riker, who had been one of the organizers of the 1865 California State Convention of Colored Citizens, which brought together Black activists, churches, social clubs and literary societies to plan courses of action.
-The couple went on to live on the edge of Chinatown, while Charlotte established a primary school in North Beach.
+A decade after winning her court case, Charlotte married fellow activist James Henry Riker, who was one of the organizers of the 1865 California State Convention of Colored Citizens, which brought together Black activists, churches, social clubs and literary societies to plan courses of action.
+The couple stayed in San Francisco with Charlotte establishing a primary school in North Beach.

-There can be no doubt that Charlotte’s case went on to bolster Mary Ellen Pleasant in 1866 when she brought a lawsuit against North Beach Municipal Railroad for refusing to pick her up, an ongoing problem for San Francisco’s Black population for years after Brown’s case concluded.
-Pleasant’s lawsuit made it all the way to California’s Supreme Court, and in 1893, a statewide ban on streetcar segregation came into effect.
+It’s possible that Charlotte’s case bolstered Mary Ellen Pleasant in 1866 when she, more famously, brought a lawsuit against North Beach and Mission Railroad Company for refusing to pick her up, an ongoing problem for San Francisco’s Black population for years after Brown’s case concluded.
+Pleasant’s lawsuit made it all the way to California’s Supreme Court, and in 1893, a statewide ban on streetcar segregation finally came into effect.

 For stories on other Rebel Girls from Bay Area History, click here